 GeneCards Summary for G6PD Gene

 G6PD (Glucose-6-Phosphate Dehydrogenase) is a Protein Coding gene.
-Diseases associated with G6PD include Hemolytic Anemia Due To G6pd Deficiency and Favism.
-Among its related pathways are Metabolism and Sulfation Biotransformation Reaction.
-GO annotations related to this gene include protein homodimerization activity and carbohydrate binding.
+Diseases associated with G6PD include Anemia, Nonspherocytic Hemolytic, Due To G6pd Deficiency and Malaria.
+Among its related pathways are Pentose Phosphate Pathway (Erythrocyte), Pharmacodynamics and Sulfation Biotransformation Reaction.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and carbohydrate binding.
 An important paralog of this gene is H6PD.

 Cytosolic glucose-6-phosphate dehydrogenase that catalyzes the first and rate-limiting step of the oxidative branch within the pentose phosphate pathway/shunt, an alternative route to glycolysis for the dissimilation of carbohydrates and a major source of reducing power and metabolic intermediates for fatty acid and nucleic acid biosynthetic processes.